vercel/next.js/docs/advanced-features/middleware.md

 - Set response cookies
 - Set response headers

 These tools enable you to implement A/B testing, authentication, feature flags, bot protection, and more.
-See our [examples repository](https://github.com/vercel/examples/tree/949f18cdd9b40b62278a0967a706fd4ace235f47/edge-functions) for code examples.
+See our [examples repository](https://github.com/vercel/examples/tree/main/edge-functions) for code examples.

 ### Deploying Next.js Middleware

-Next.js Middleware uses a [strict runtime](https://edge-runtime.vercel.sh/features) that supports standard Web APIs like `fetch`.
+Next.js Middleware uses a the [Edge Runtime](https://edge-runtime.vercel.sh/features) and supports standard Web APIs like `fetch`.
 This works out of the box using `next start`, as well as on Edge platforms like Vercel, which use [Edge Functions](https://vercel.com/docs/concepts/functions/edge-functions).

-## Usage
+## Using Next.js Middleware

 To begin using Next.js Middleware, follow the steps below: